 Do you qualify to be a Quest Client?

-Quest Clients are referred through a social service agency, a community-serving charity or non-profit, a church, social worker, doctor, nurse, teacher, principal or other professional sources or organizations whose mission is to support individuals facing economic barriers.
+Quest Clients are referred through a social service agency, a community-serving charity, non-profit, a church, social worker, doctor, nurse, teacher, principal, other professional sources, or organizations whose mission is to support individuals facing economic barriers.

 People from all walks of life can qualify to become a Quest Client.
 Many clients, for example, identify as a student, senior, refugee, survivor, single parent or guardian, caregiver, or person with a disability.
 At any given time, our clients may be experiencing a traumatic event in their life that impacts their work and financial stability such as a death in their family, the loss of a job, the loss of a home, separation or divorce, a new or changing health prognosis, or significant grief event.